keu/docs/astro/deploy-code.md

 ### Disable DAG-only deploys on a Deployment

-If you have Workspace Admin permissions you can turn off DAG-only deploys for a Deployment at any time if your organization doesn't benefit from faster deploys or prefers a deployment method that is exclusively based on building and deploying your Astro project as a Docker image.
+If you have Workspace Admin permissions, you can turn off DAG-only deploys for a Deployment at any time if your organization doesn't benefit from faster deploys or prefers a deployment method that is exclusively based on building and deploying your Astro project as a Docker image.
 When you turn off DAG-only deploys, the way Airflow and Astro read your DAGs changes, and all existing DAGs are removed from your Deployments and they might not appear in the Airflow UI.

-To make sure you can continue to access to your data, Astronomer recommends deploying to Astro immediately after you turn off DAG-only deploy functionality.
+To make sure you can continue to access to your data, Astronomer recommends deploying to Astro immediately after you turn off the DAG-only deploy feature.
 To determine if turning off DAG-only deploy functionality is the right choice for your organization, contact [Astronomer support](https://cloud.astronomer.io/support).

 1. Run the following command to turn off DAG-only deploys: